Loyola F.C.: 2010 season

-Loyola Meralco Sparks FC (2011–2016)
+Loyola Meralco Sparks (2011–2016)

-2011 season

 Straight from the 2011 National Club Championships, the brothers Phil and James Younghusband led the new signed players of the Sparks in early September 2011, along with brothers Darren, Matthew and Mark Hartmann.
 The team was eventually taken over by Meralco and the MVP Sports Foundation which is owned by Manuel V. Pangilinan.

 The Loyola Sparks had a successful campaign in the 2011 UFL Cup, but eventually lost to the Philippine Air Force 2–0 in the finals.

 2012 season

 The Sparks started their 2012 United Football League campaign on a high note, topping all clubs at the end of the first round of competition.
 However, the club ended its league run in third place after a 1-all draw against eventual league champions Global FC.

 After securing first place in the first round, the club was invited to play in the 2012 Singapore Cup.
-In the preliminary round on 18 May 2012, they played Geylang United FC, where they won 2–1 in added extra time, advancing them to the two-legged quarter-finals.
+In the preliminary round on 18 May 2012, they played Geylang United, where they won 2–1 in added extra time, advancing them to the two-legged quarter-finals.
 They faced Burmese club Kanbawza in early July wherein they defeated them 5–3 on aggregate after a 3–1 win and a 2–2 draw in both legs.
-They faced Tampines Rovers FC in a two-legged semi-finals and lost 5–0 on aggregate.
+They faced Tampines Rovers in a two-legged semi-finals and lost 5–0 on aggregate.
 They lost the third-place match 4–0 to Gombak United.

 The club also participated in the 2012 UFL Cup between September 15 to December 17, 2012.
 The club topped Group C, with Pachanga coming in a close second, to advance to the semi-finals of the cup.
 However, the team was eventually defeated by Global ending their run.